Thertzlor/Revenant/wiki/Profile_Overview.md

 ### Custom Groups
 The final and most advanced type of group is the custom group.
 These groups can be freely named, the only requirement is that their name needs to start with `_c`.
-*[Note that because of their arbitrary names, the standard autocomplete for macro assignments doesn't work for macros assigned inside custom groups, but if you are using them I'll assume you're advanced enough to not need it anyways.]*
+*[Note that because of their arbitrary names, the standard autocomplete for macro assignments doesn't work for macros assigned inside custom groups, but if you are using them, I'll assume you're advanced enough to not need it anyways.]*

 What makes custom groups especially useful is that in addition to visually organizing macros, custom groups can also be used to inject macro options into all bindings that the group contains.

 >[!CAUTION]
->When working with custom groups make sure to **never ever** assign a key name that is also the name of a macro option, this will likely break things.
+When working with custom groups make sure to **never ever** assign a key name that is also the name of a macro option, this will likely break things.

 ```lua